bengl/copher/README.md

     $ copher --encoding latin1

+## Gopher-over-HTTPS Support

+[Gopher-over-HTTPS][] is supported by passing a [URL template][] to the `--goh` option.
+The template must contain a variable named `url` and the protocol must be `https:`.
+Technically HTTP would also work fine, but it is called Gopher-over-HTTPS, after all!

+Example:

+    $ copher --goh https://goh.commons.host:7070/{?url} gopher://gopher.club

+When this is enabled, all traffic will be tunneled over HTTPS through the server at the URL provided, assuming that the HTTPS server is GoH compliant.

+Note that when this is enabled, S/Gopher will not work correctly.

 ## Customization

 You can provide a `--userjs` option, passing in an absolute path to a JS file.